ikkerens/ikeapack/README.md

 #### Features
 * Caches types for faster calls to the same type
 * Compression support
+* Tread safe (the calls are, reading to the value is not)

 #### Format
 * All primitives are stored in big endian format